Learning-Assisted Optimization for Transmission Switching: Numerical simulations

+All simulation results presented in this subsection correspond to the \emph{Unif10} database.
 To illustrate the economic advantages of disconnecting some lines, Figure~\ref{fig:benchmark_savings} depicts an histogram of the relative difference between the DC-OTS cost if model \eqref{eq:ots_mip} is solved by the benchmark approach described in Section \ref{subs: benchmark method}, and the cost obtained if all the 186 lines are connected.
-This second cost is computed by fixing binary variables $x_{nm}$ to one and solving model \eqref{eq:OTS_NP} as a linear program.
+This second cost is computed by fixing binary variables $x_{nm}$ to one and solving model \eqref{eq:OTS_NP} as a linear programming problem.
 Figure~\ref{fig:benchmark_savings} does not include the instances for which this linear problem is infeasible.
 As observed, the cost savings are significant in most instances, and in the most favorable cases it reaches 15\%.
 The average cost savings for this particular network and the 500 instances considered is 13.2\%.
 On the other hand, solving model \eqref{eq:ots_mip} is computationally hard and to prove it, Figure~\ref{fig:benchmark_time} plots the number of problems solved as a function of the computational time.
 For illustration purposes, the left plot shows the 439 problems solved in less than 100 seconds (``easy'' instances) and the right plot the remaining ``hard'' instances that require a longer time.
 The average time of all instances is 145s, while the average time of the hard instances amounts to 1085 seconds, which demonstrates the difficulty of solving model \eqref{eq:ots_mip} to certified optimality.
-In addition, some instances are not solved to optimality (gap lower than 0.01\%) after one hour even though model \eqref{eq:ots_mip} ``only'' includes 69 binary variables associated to the 69 switchable lines.
-Throughout this section, we compare the different methodologies with the best solution found in one hour by the BEN approach, although it is not the \emph{true} optimum, i.e., it may have a gap greater than 0.01\%.
+In addition, the benchmark approach is unable to solve 12 of the 500 instances to global optimality within one hour (with a maximum mip-gap equal to 2.46\%) even though model \eqref{eq:ots_mip} ``only'' includes 69 binary variables associated to the 69 switchable lines.
+This means that, for these 12 instances, this method has not been able to certify the optimality of the best integer solution found within the time limit, due to the poor relaxation bound originated from excessively large big-M values.
+We have thoroughly examined the simulations of this case study and verified that, for all instances, the best integer solution identified by the benchmark consistently matches the best solution discovered by all the other (learning-based) approaches.
+This lead us to conjecture that the benchmark does find the optimal solution for all instances in the \emph{Unif10} database.
+Therefore, throughout this section, we compare the different methodologies with the best integer solution found in one hour by the \emph{Bench} approach.